 I am a hard worker and always endeavour to do my best, but if my heart isn’t in it, then I fall short of my own expectations.

 I am not telling everyone to run out and set up companies based on what they love doing.
 Of course, if it is moral and legal, and you can why not?
-But if it is not realistic then, all I can say is try to find some aspect of the work you do enjoyable.
+But if it is not realistic then, all I can say is try to find some aspect of the work you do enjoy.
 Finding some positives about what you do will help you get through your day.
 If you hate your job, because it has too much responsibility or does not pay you enough, think about doing something completely different.

 I can almost hear a cry of, ‘Well that’s easy for you to say!’
 Actually, it isn’t.
 I have had to make decisions about how I want to make a living, which has meant earning less, in order to have a less stressful life.
 I am not alone, there are many talented, hard- working people who are not doing the jobs that others (close to them) think they should be doing.
 They have made decisions based on convenience and of course taking on roles which have allowed for a better work-life-balance.